KonstantinKo/CakePHP-2-MathCaptcha-Component/readme.markdown

 + `'godmode' => false` - This feature allows you to pass any captcha by answering "42".
 This is useful for the development phase when you do manual testing.

++ `'tabsafe' => false` - At the cost of a little convenience you can make this component abandon it's session-based approach to result validation as that approach runs the risk of breaking due to a user opening multiple tabs at once on your website.
+Instead you get a hash-digested version of the result and attach that as a hidden field to your form.
+More information further below.

-For more advanced options please check the documentation inside the source code.
+*For more advanced options please check the documentation inside the source code.*

-## Example ##
+## Examples ##

+### Session Based ###

 In the controller: